31 Days of Gore: Brain Damage (1988)

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

 The missing pet finds its way into Brian’s bed and, concealed by the covers, slithers up his body to attach itself to his neck.
 This marks the first of many psychedelic sequences depicting the high Brian gets whenever the parasitic creature latches into him.
-Naturally, Brian thinks the images are pretty damn cool.
-As he comes back down from his trip, the thing detaches to introduce itself.
-Through a charming mixture of puppetry, stop-motion and, briefly, rotoscope-animation, we see the leech-like and phallic monster in all of its miniature glory.
+Naturally, Brian thinks the far-out images are pretty cool.
+As he comes down from his trip, the thing detaches to introduce itself.
+Through a charming mixture of puppetry, stop-motion, and (briefly) rotoscope-animation, we see the leech-like monster in all of its miniature glory.

-The thing’s name is Alymer (sounds kind of like “Elmer”) and it has a smooth, tenor voice, which was apparently provided by John Zacherle (uncredited), host of an old horror show along the lines of Vampira and Elvira.
+The thing’s name is Alymer (sounds kind of like “Elmer”) and it has a smooth tenor voice, provided by John Zacherle (uncredited), the horror host of an old show along the lines of Svengoolie and Elvira.
 Alymer asks Brian if he’d like to go for a walk.
-When Brian asks where to, Alymer says anywhere.
+When Brian asks where to, Alymer says, “Anywhere.”

-That’s when they end up in a scrapyard where Brian gets so high on Alymer’s secretions that he screams about how beautiful all the junk is.
+They end up in a scrapyard where Brian gets so high on Alymer’s secretions that he screams about how beautiful all the junk is.
 This gets the attention of the night guard who comes to inspect the commotion, and Alymer eats the man’s brains while Brian looks on in sick, drug-addled satisfaction.
-It’s not long before Brian’s addiction starts turning bad, however, and while a lot of directors would have fumbled the ball at that point, Henenlotter keeps it entertaining.
+It’s not long before Brian’s addiction starts turning bad, however, and while a lot of directors would have fumbled the ball at this point, director Frank Henenlotter always keeps it entertaining.
 Unlike lesser horror directors, who heavily pad the filling in between kills, Henenlotter never dwells, never dawdles.
+All his movies, which include Basket Case and Frankenhooker, are fresh from start to finish.

-As usual, you’ll want to find the uncut version.
-There’s a scene in it that’s so wonderfully sleazy the crew allegedly refused to help the director to shoot it.
-You’ll know what scene I’m talking about when you see it, but let’s just say it involves the act of fellatio, which is only mutual in the beginning.
-I think the biggest mistake, considering the movie is about the horrors of drug addiction, is that Brian is on the receiving end of that blowjob, which results in bloody underwear.
+Find the uncut version or nothing at all.
+There’s a scene so sleazy the crew allegedly refused to help the director to shoot it.
+You’ll know what scene I’m talking about when you see it, but let’s just say it involves the act of fellatio.
+I think the biggest mistake, considering the movie is about the horrors of drug addiction, is that Brian is on the receiving end of that blowjob.

 P.S., there’s a cameo that’ll tickle horror fans to death.